Seeed-Studio/wiki-documents/docs/Sensor/Grove/Grove_Sensors/Gas/Grove-Multichannel-Gas-Sensor-V2.md

  <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/Grove-Multichannel_Gas_Sensor/img/Grove-Multichannel_Gas_Sensor_V2_101020820/IMG/Hardware+Diagram.png" alt="pir" width={600} height="auto" /></p>

-:::notice
+:::note
 The module in the image of Hardware Connection has the same arrangement as the one in the image of Hardware Diagram above.
 As you can see in the Hardware Diagram, the outlined area in the left is the Grove Interface.
 And there are four squares with tiny holes refer to the gas sensors.
 When the board with sensors is connected with Wio Terminal, the information of the gases will display on the screen.
 :::

 - **Step 1.** Connect Grove - Multichannel Gas Sensor V2 to port I2C of Grove-Base Shield.
 Plug Grove - Base Shield into Wio Terminal.
 And connect Wio Terminal to PC via a USB cable.

 - **Step 2.** Download the  [ Grove_Multichannel_Gas_Sensor_v2 Library](https://github.com/Seeed-Studio/Seeed_Multichannel_Gas_Sensor/archive/master.zip) from Github.
 And refer [How to install library](https://wiki.seeedstudio.com/How_to_install_Arduino_Library) to install library for Arduino.